dgmulei/the_grade_escape/readme.md

 3. Follow the CLI prompts:
    - Enter the assignment question
    - Input rubric points (one per line, empty line to finish)
+   - Enter grading notes (one per line, empty line to finish)
    - Specify word limit for feedback
 4. The system will process all assignments and display:
    - Individual feedback for each submission